Skip to main content

 Prevalence summary – National, State and Territory – all forms of dementia

-In 2024 it is estimated there are more than 421,000 people living with all forms of dementia in Australia.
-This figure is projected to increase to more than 812,500 by 2054.
+In 2025 there are an estimated 433,300 people living with all forms of dementia in Australia.
+This figure is projected to increase to an estimated 812,500 by 2054 with a projected percentage change of 88%.

-Australian Capital Territory (ACT): In 2024 it is estimated there are almost 5,900 people living with all forms of dementia.
-This figure is projected to increase to almost 12,300 by 2054.
+Australian Capital Territory (ACT): In 2025 there are an estimated 6,100 people living with all forms of dementia.
+This figure is projected to increase to an estimated 12,300 by 2054 with a projected percentage change of 102%.

-New South Wales (NSW): In 2024 it is estimated there are more than 138,200 people living with all forms of dementia.
-This figure is projected to increase to almost 252,800 by 2054.
+New South Wales (NSW): In 2025 there are an estimated 141,800 people living with all forms of dementia.
+This figure is projected to increase to an estimated 252,800 by 2054 with a projected percentage change of 78%.

-Northern Territory (NT): In 2024 it is estimated there are around 1,700 people living with all forms of dementia.
-This figure is projected to increase to more than 3,600 by 2054.
+Northern Territory (NT): In 2025 there are an estimated 1,800 people living with all forms of dementia.
+This figure is projected to increase to an estimated 3,600 by 2054 with a projected percentage change of 100%.

-South Australia (SA): In 2024 it is estimated there are around 34,170 people living with all forms of dementia.
-This figure is projected to increase to around 55,600 by 2054.
+South Australia (SA): In 2025 there are an estimated 35,000 people living with all forms of dementia.
+This figure is projected to increase to an estimated 55,600 by 2054 with a projected percentage change of 59%.

-Tasmania (TAS): In 2024 it is estimated there are more than 10,600 people living with all forms of dementia.
-This figure is projected to increase to around 16,500 by 2054.
+Tasmania (TAS): In 2025 there are an estimated 10,900 people living with all forms of dementia.
+This figure is projected to increase to an estimated 16,500 by 2054 with a projected percentage change of 51%.

-Western Australia (WA): In 2024 it is estimated there are more than 40,500 people living with all forms of dementia.
-This figure is projected to increase to almost 87,000 by 2054.
+Western Australia (WA): In 2025 there are an estimated 42,000 people living with all forms of dementia.
+This figure is projected to increase to an estimated 87,000 by 2054 with a projected percentage change of 107%.

 Prevalence of younger onset dementia